hulu/GrannySmith/README.md

 Contact
 ==========

-For support or for further questions, please contact:
+For support or for further questions, please use the issue tracker of github, or contact:

       grannysmith-dev@googlegroups.com